ssopp7/COMSW4181/README.md

 ---

+### **Module 5: Pixel Detective Game**
+Located in:

+`pixel-tracker-game/`

+This directory contains the standalone mini-game where users identify and block “tracking pixels” in a simulated environment.

+---

 ## How to Use

 ### **Option 1 — Use the deployed version (recommended)**
-Simply open the Netlify deployment URL included in the Module 1 introduction.
+Simply open the Netlify deployment URL included in Coursework submission.

 ### **Option 2 — Run locally**
 If you downloaded the repository: